jotok/griddle/README.md

 grid_full_rect(gr, &par);
 ```

-Create a parameter struct with the specified `color` and `fill` fields. `color` gives the foreground color for drawing commands, and `fill` gives the background color. `transparent` and `lightbg1` are defined in [grid\_solarized.h](https://github.com/jotok/griddle/blob/master/grid_solarized.h), which defines a palette of colors lifted from the [solarized](http://ethanschoonover.com/solarized) color scheme.
+Create a parameter struct with the specified `color` and `fill` fields. `color` gives the foreground color for drawing commands, and `fill` gives the background color. `transparent` and `lightbg1` are defined in [grid\_solarized.h](https://github.com/jotok/griddle/blob/master/grid_solarized.h) as part of a palette of colors lifted from the [solarized](http://ethanschoonover.com/solarized) color scheme.

 After we set the parameters, we draw a "full rectangle", meaning we draw a rectangle that takes up the entire viewport.